cathacz/plantastic/client/assets/jsons/plantPorttraitInfo.md

 "direct_seeding_end_month_index": 5 << color orange?

 Important! >>
+. months are stored as numbers, December = 12, January = 1
 .
 If month index is not given, then automatically should be number 12, 12 for us means "no data given", using 0 instead will lead to faulty rendering.

+When typing in data rules! >>
+Defaults >>
+"beefriendly": false